 Stroll down the streets to Stortorget, the city’s largest and oldest square.
 The most spectacular building on the square dating back to the mid-1500s, is the City Hall, built shortly after the square itself.

-You’ll also want to get a glipse of Malmo’s oldest building, the 14th century old Sankt Petri Church.
+You’ll also want to get a glimpse of Malmo’s oldest building, the 14th-century-old Sankt Petri Church.

 But Malmo also has a modern side to it and the Turning Torso is the physical symbol of it.
-West of Västra Hamnen harbour, you find the 190 meter tall building and Skandinavia’s highest skyscraper, built in the 2000s.
+West of Västra Hamnen harbor, you find the 190-meter tall building and Scandinavia’s highest skyscraper, built in the 2000s.